fmi-basel/glib-nature2018-materials/README.md

 ## Prerequisites

-On Ubuntu, make sure Python 3.6 is installed and pip:
+On Ubuntu, make sure Python 3.6 and is installed:

 ```
 sudo apt install python3 python3-pip